robrix/Postmodern-Programming/Postmodern Programming.md

 If that’s all you ever want to do, then yes.
 But what’s involved in setting the frame when you want to ensure that it behaves according to a system of rules, e.g. that it is never larger than its parent, that it is never smaller than a certain size, that it is the same width as some other thing, that it has a certain aspect ratio?

-The complexity of implementing all of this quickly exceeds that of employing autolayout.
+The complexity of implementing all of this quickly exceeds that of using autolayout.
 The key is that what I will call the _total_ complexity of `-firstObject`—that is, the number of concrete concepts used by either it or the abstractions it uses—remained the same, the _local_ complexity—the number of direct references to concrete concepts—_was_ reduced.

 The _apparent_ simplicity of `-setFrame:`—really its ease—doesn’t scale.
 Without an abstraction of the rules for how the frame of that view should behave, you have to implement them all by hand.
 You _also_ have to ensure that they’re all enforced _whenever their dependencies change_.
 Whereas autolayout encompasses not only the rules embodied in the constraints, but also the necessary logic to keep them consistent and current—`-layout[Subviews]`, `-updateConstraints`, and so on.